 Child Custody

 Child custody is the legal relationship between a parent and a child in their care.
-Child custody encompasses legal custody, or the right to make decisions about the child; and physical custody, the right and duty to provide a house, and care for the child.
+Child custody encompasses legal custody, or the right to make decisions about the child, and physical custody, the right and duty to provide housing and care for the child.
 When parents are married, they normally have joint legal and physical custody of their children.
-Decisions about child custody typically arise in case of a divorce, legal separation or marriage annulment.
+Decisions about child custody typically arise in cases of divorce, legal separation, or marriage annulment.

 Legal custody

-Legal custody may be joint, allowing both parents share the decision-making process, or sole, meaning that only one parent has the rights to make decisions regardless the wishes of the other parent.
+Legal custody may be joint, allowing both parents to share the decision-making process, or sole, meaning that only one parent has the right to make decisions regardless of the wishes of the other parent.

 Physical custody

 Physical custody determines where a child lives.
-The home of the parent that has physical custody of a child will be considered the child’s legal domicile.
-The time the other parent spends with the child is determined by the visitation rights and it is defined by a court-ordered custody parenting schedule.
+The home of the parent who has physical custody of a child will be considered the child’s legal domicile.
+The time the other parent spends with the child is determined by the visitation rights, and it is defined by a court-ordered custody parenting schedule.

 Physical custody includes:

-• Joint physical custody, It is an arrangement in which both parents house and care for the child for equal amounts of time, and where both are custodial parents.
+- Joint physical custody is an arrangement in which both parents house and care for the child for equal amounts of time, and where both are custodial parents.